-This document that describes the terms and conditions of the Plan, including but not limited to, Covered Benefits and exclusions from coverage.

-Benefit Limit The day, visit or dollar limit maximum that applies to certain
+This document that describes the terms and conditions of the Plan. including but not limited to, Covered Benefits and exclusions from coverage.
+Benefit Limit The day, visit or dollar limit maximum that applies to certain Covered Benefits.

-Covered Benefits, up to the Allowed Amount.
 Once the Benefit Limit has been reached, no more benefits will be paid for such services or supplies.
 If you exceed the Benefit Limit, you are responsible for all charges incurred.
 The Benefit Limits applicable to your Plan are listed in your Schedule of Benefits.